KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 </table>
 <p class="small"><sup>1</sup>  If, and only if, the direct page register points to the activation frame on the processor stack.</p>

+Another advantage from looking at table 2 reveals itself through the instruction counts.
+Contemporary processors rely on complex addressing modes or pipelines to hide the cost of effective address calculations.
+MISC architectures expose these costs directly.
+Thus, the more sophisticated the addressing mode, the more instructions necessary to calculate them.
+Considering MISC's average instruction density, this may consume considerable memory resources.

+Thus, on MISC architectures, globals hold a distinct advantage over local or structured field variables.
+They remain considerably faster to access, and the accessing code consumes considerably fewer memory resources.

 ### Working with Multiple Objects

 With a single set of variables declared in a configuration, a software developer may invoke a module to work with a single set of state.